RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-subclass-with-fields.md

 After replacing all these calls, the code should not contain any more mentions of the subclasses.

-Now, in the parent class, declare fields for each method that returns constants in subclasses.
+Now, in the parent class, we should declare fields for each method that returns constants in subclasses.

 Add a protected constructor to the parent class.